-- PMOC Comment: BBII was unable to achieve final acceptance of its contract, as scheduled, on September 8, 2024, and continues to discuss and negotiate the outstanding issues with the PCEP's and the JPB's leadership.
-The JPB reports that there are still a small number of significant items that remain on the table for resolution. - The PCEP staff reductions, including the change in the CalMod chief Officer's status to an "as needed" basis, places additional strain on the Project Director at a critical period. - The PMOC recommends that the JPB maintain an adequate and appropriately qualified staff to respond to the inevitable problems and be able to complete the remaining work in a reasonable amount of time.
-The goal should be to leave complete and well-organized records that will be in a form that can be easily accessed by those who will operate and maintain the PCEP in the future.

-BBII's much reduced field crews continue work on the remaining punch list items.
+- ➤ PMOC Comment: BBII's unexpected request for a \$19 million change order to compensate it for unforeseen hyper-inflation impacts has significantly complicated the final acceptance process.
+This places additional stress on the Project Director who is also transitioning to other responsibilities for the JPB. - The PCEP staff reductions, including the change in the CalMod chief Officer's status to an "as needed" basis, places additional strain on the Project Director at a critical period. - The PMOC recommends that the JPB maintain an adequate and appropriately qualified staff to respond to the inevitable problems and be able to complete the remaining work in a reasonable amount of time.
+The goal should be to leave complete and well-organized records that will be in a form that can be easily accessed by those who will operate and maintain the PCEP in the future. - ➤ BBII's much reduced field crews continue work on the remaining punch list items.
 It appears that the JPB may accept some of these incomplete items in exchange for an invoice credit and complete the work with a local contractor.

-2.5 NEPA Process and Environmental Mitigation
+2.5 NEPA Process and Environmental Mitigation (Unchanged)